 Timings will depend on the start time of each individual tour although to fit everything in a start time of no later than 9.30 is recommended and ending around 4.30- 5 pm.

-My expert guiding fee for this unique day is a modest £125 (for a couple) plus £10 per person thereafter.
+My expert guiding fee for this unique day is a modest £150 (for a family of 4) plus £10 per person thereafter.
 (Large group rates are available on request).
+Commercial daily rates for your operators start at £250.

 This fee does not include transport as I am primarily a ‘sit in’ or ‘step on’ guide for larger parties.
 However I am happy to drive small parties of visitors coming up from London by train to Retford Rail Station in my own vehicle at no extra cost and at their own risk as my private guest.

-Payments are accepted in sterling – sorry no cheques or debit/credit cards – on the day.
+Payments are accepted in sterling – sorry no cheques or debit/credit cards – on the day or by PayPal.

 Fees do not include entrance to Gainsborough Old Hall (around £7 per person) or the customary small gratuity that every visitor is expected to leave at each church for its unlocking and upkeep.